runicscribe/worldbuilding-docs/dae-machina/culture/celebrations.md

 ### Great Wyrm Games

 Ball game with two teams competing for sport.
-Originally began in the Xerxes Empire, with the losers fed to dragons Ran annually, with city level competitions starting in the second month the year.
+Originally began in the Xerxes Empire, with the losers gifted to the dragons Ran annually, with city level competitions starting in the second month the year.
 Finals and Semifinals were held at Xerxes Capitol in the fifth month of the year.

-After fall of the empire, many individual Cities accross Xuon and eastern Kita Lau continued to hold games, althoguh mostly without the dragon sacrifice aspects.
+After fall of the empire, many individual Cities accross Xuon and eastern Kita Lau continued to hold games, althoguh (mostly) without the dragon sacrifice aspects.

 When the Xeres Reborn rose in the wake of the Uon cataclysm, they also brought back the more bloody aspects of the games, and added some twists of their own.
 More conventional versions of the games are still held across eastern Kita Lau.
 In both cases, they span rather less of the year, occuring across 2-3 months in the middle.